evergreen-ci/evg-module-manager/emm-docs/content/subcommands/git-commit.md

 ---
 weight: 13
 ---
-Use the `git-commit` subcommand to create a new commit with your changes.
+Use the `git commit` subcommand to create a new commit with your changes.
 The commit will be created on all modules that contain committable changes.
 By default, this means changes that have been staged.
 You can use the `--add` flag to automatically include any changes to tracked files as part of the commit.